 OUR LINEAGE TEACHERS

-The reincarnation lineages of the Chetsang and Chungtsang Rinpoches was initiated in the 17th century.
-The two youngest sons of the 21st throne holder, Chögyal Rinchen Phuntsog (1579-1602), Gyalwang Konchog Rinchen (1590-1654) and Kunkhyen Rigzin Chödrak (1595-1659) became the last heirs to the throne of Drikung; the Kyura familial lineage died out with them.
-Upon the death of Konchog Rinchen the Drikungpa began to seek the reincarnations of their throne holders.
+The reincarnation lineages of the Chetsang and Chungtsang Rinpoches were initiated in the 17th century.
+The two youngest sons of the 21st throne holder, Chögyal Rinchen Phuntsog (1579-1602), Gyalwang Konchog Rinchen (1590-1654), and Kunkhyen Rigzin Chödrak (1595-1659) became the last heirs to the throne of Drikung; the Kyura familial lineage died out with them.
+Upon the death of Konchog Rinchen, the Drikungpa began to seek the reincarnations of their throne holders.
 A system of two lineage holders was established, that of the elder (Chetsang) and the younger (Chungtsang) brother.
-In the Drikung chronology Konchog Rinchen is considered as the first Chetsang Rinpoche and Rigzin Chödrak as the first Chungtsang Rinpoche.
+In the Drikung chronology, Konchog Rinchen is considered as the first Chetsang Rinpoche and Rigzin Chödrak as the first Chungtsang Rinpoche.

 In the 1980s, Rinpoché arrived in the US and spent the next twenty years building and supporting the TMC and other centers and groups in the US.
-During these years, Khenchen Rinpoché translated critical Drikung Kagyu practices, prayers and histories into English and publishing several highly regarded books such as the translation of Jewel Ornament of Liberation, Garland of Mahamudra Practices and Jewel Treasury of Advice.
+During these years, Khenchen Rinpoché translated critical Drikung Kagyu practices, prayers, and histories into English and published several highly regarded books such as the translation of Jewel Ornament of Liberation, Garland of Mahamudra Practices, and Jewel Treasury of Advice.
 This priceless work formed the essential base from which the holy Dharma could be taught and practiced.

-In recent years, Khenchen Rinpoché spends a great deal of his time traveling in order teach the Dharma, dividing his time between teaching at traditional Tibetan monasteries in India, Nepal and Tibet and at centers in Taiwan, Southeast Asia, Europe and the US.
+In recent years, Khenchen Rinpoché spends a great deal of his time traveling in order to teach the Dharma, dividing his time between teaching at traditional Tibetan monasteries in India, Nepal, and Tibet and at centers in Taiwan, Southeast Asia, Europe, and the US.

 DRIKUNG THIL MONASTERY